waynegramlich/Fab/ApexSketch.md

 def \_\_str\_\_(self) -> *str*:

-Return string reprentation of ApexGeometry.
+Return string representation of ApexGeometry.

 ### 2.3 ApexArcGeometry.apex <a name="apexarcgeometry-apex"></a>